Applying to university in 2023 | A parent’s timelineby Judith Charlton

 - in January – for the majority of undergraduate courses

-However, bear in mind that your son or daughter’s school or college may encourage them to complete their application sooner, to give teachers time to write and attach their reference.
+However, bear in mind that your chid's school or college may encourage them to complete their application sooner, to give teachers time to write and attach their reference.

 If, for whatever reason, they miss these deadlines, they can still apply.
 But it’s worth encouraging them to contact the university they want to apply to direct, to see if they have any vacancies on their chosen course.
 This is particularly important for degrees with an October deadline as they’re very competitive programmes.

-The final deadline for your son or daughter to submit a late application is in June; after that their application will be entered into Clearing (see below).
+The final deadline for your child to submit a late application is in June; after that their application will be entered into Clearing (see below).

 Step 5: receiving and choosing offers

-Universities make decisions on offers at different times but, in general, your son or daughter should receive their offers:
+Universities make decisions on offers at different times but, in general, your child should receive their offers: